berfubuyukoz/fashion_mnist_task/README.md

 _I trained several models (of DNN and CNN type).
 Best model is the CNN with dropout layers, with accuracy 0.91, cross entropy loss 0.26.
 Please see **outfiles/cnn2_model_out** for details.
 To reproduce the results, please read below and run notebooks._

+**Note:** There are 6 different models.
+You can pick one and train, then test.
+Training takes about 5-6 minutes on average.
+It is also possible to test saved models under the directory **saved_models** without training.
+For this you won't need to run the notebook **fashion_mnist_train.ipynb**.
+Please read below for details.

 ---

 This is a program which trains a Neural Network model that classifies Fashion-MNIST data.